thomasclarke1969/documentation/websdk/tutorials/basic-conversations/README.md

 Your application should already have a `New` button for creating a Conversation.
 Selecting it shows a dialog listing people you can create a Conversation with (obtained from the Sample Identity Service).
 Selecting a few users and hitting `OK` calls your `createConversation` function with the array of userIds you selected in the UI.
 Clicking `OK` should log additional Conversations created.

+Note that throughout the this tutorial we will be creating Conversations locally but NOT saving them to the server.
+Thus you will have to recreate any Conversations you create each time you reload.
+Once you start sending Messages, the Conversations will be sent to the server.

 ## Step 3: Create a Query